hygraph/rich-text/packages/react/README.md

 - `code`
   - `children`: ReactNode;

+### Empty elements

+By default, we remove empty headings from the element list to prevent SEO issues.

 ### TypeScript

 If you are using TypeScript in your project, we highly recommend you install the `@graphcms/rich-text-types` package.
 It contains types for the elements, alongside the props accepted by each of them.
 You can use them in your application to create custom components.